tylerhiggins/project4-cs460/issues.md

 # TODO #
-- [23] fix issue where it is unable to copy some files
+- [23] fix issue where it is unable to copy some files, problem is at line 509
 - [24] test project on the school lx server
 - [25] make sure DEBUG is off, run `make zip`, and submit!